 Sealing Marble Shower Tile & Grout

-Also, I need know should I seal bathroom floor tile and what is best sealer.
+Also, I need to know if I should seal the bathroom floor tile and what is the best sealer?
 Before sealing should I first polish/clean the marble?

-you may read that ALL stone MUST be sealed no matter what... just not true.
+that ALL stone MUST be sealed no matter what... just not true.
 It depends on the stone, the location and intended use of the stone installation.
+Also, some marbles, granites and other stones are naturally dense, stain-resistant and don't need sealing.

 Applying a sealer is done to reduce the risk of stains in marble